Steelcap/NSL-CompMod/README.md

 * Cyst max hp reduced to 180
 * Cyst maturation rate reduced to 15 from 45
 * Removed the ability to drop lifeform eggs
+* Mucous adds shield based on maximum health, so increasing biomass will increase mucous shield
 * Skulk hitbox changes reverted, hitbox is now smaller
 * Skulk wall jump force decreased to 5.2 from 6.4
 * Skulk speed reduction when sneaking increased to 50% from 33%